MarioCodes/functional-templates/README.md

 Configurated templates ready to clone and start a project directly out of the box.
 All of them are built through Maven.

 There're 2 big groups:
-* `java-kotlin` they support both Java and Kotlin code at the same time.
+* `kotlin` they support both Java and Kotlin code at the same time.
+This is to learn Kotlin in a comfortable environment, knowing I can just switch language at any moment.
 * `java` they only support Java code.

 ### How to compile & launch